Interlacing Diffusions: Applications and examples

-$(a)$ denotes the description of the input $Y$ process, $(b)$ the input $X$ process, $(c)$ the "output" $X$ process viewed in its own filtration, $(k,\mu_k)$ denotes $k$ independent Brownian motions each with drift $\mu_k$ and $(k,\mu^{(k)})$ $k$ Brownian motions with drifts $\mu_1<\cdots<\mu_k$ conditioned to never intersect.
-Spelling out the construction in a single sentence: Level $k$ consists of $k$ copies of independent Brownian motions with drifts $\mu_k$ reflected off the paths of level $k-1$.
+in $\mathbb{GT}(n)$ as in Proposition \ref{multilevelproposition} whose joint dynamics are given as follows (this was also described in \cite{FerrariFrings}): Level $k$ consists of $k$ copies of independent Brownian motions all with drifts $\mu_k$ reflected off the paths of level $k-1$.
+Then, from Proposition \ref{multilevelproposition} one obtains: \begin{prop} Assume $\mu_1 < \mu_2< \cdots < \mu_n$.
+Consider the process $\left(\mathbb{X}_{(\mu_1,\cdots,\mu_n)}(t);t\ge 0\right)$ defined above started from the origin.
+Then, the projection on $X^{(k)}_{\mu_k}$ is distributed as $k$ Brownian motions with drifts $\mu_1<\cdots<\mu_k$ conditioned to never intersect, issueing from the origin. \end{prop}

-Note that, the multilevel process whose construction is described above via the hard reflection dynamics and the minors of the Hermitian valued process $\left(Y_t^M;t \ge 0\right)$ coincide on each fixed level $k$ (this is what we have proven here) and also at fixed times (this is part of the results of \cite{FerrariFrings}).
-Finally, for the fixed time correlation kernel of this Gelfand-Tsetlin valued process see Theorem 1 of \cite{FerrariFrings}.
+\begin{rmk} Note that, the multilevel process whose construction is described above via the hard reflection dynamics and the minors of the Hermitian valued process $\left(Y_t^M;t \ge 0\right)$ coincide on each fixed level $k$ (as single level processes, this is what we have proven here) and also at fixed times (this is already part of the results of \cite{FerrariFrings}).
+However, they do not have the same law as processes.
+Finally, for the fixed time correlation kernel of this Gelfand-Tsetlin valued process see Theorem 1 of \cite{FerrariFrings}. \end{rmk}